mnishiguchi/lcd_display/README.md

 {:ok, pid} = LcdDisplay.start_link(driver_config)
 ```

-The resulting process will be supervised and locally registered under the composite key of the display module and the specified display name.

 Many configuration values are optional, falling back to default values.
 Please refer to each display module documentation.

 ### Run commands